Hey! I’m Talia and this is Workweek Lunch.

 Eating “right” is hard to do because we are overwhelmed with information.

 Really?
 Eating right is easy.
 We just need to let our bodies show us the way.
-But since we’re constantly bombarded with messages about what to eat/what not to eat, we’ve pretty much lost all trust in our own judgement.
+But since we’re constantly bombarded with messages about what to eat/what not to eat, we’ve pretty much lost all trust in our own judgment.
 I’m on a mission to fix that!

 As someone who has been a yo-yo dieter for years, I know.
 As someone who has spent way too much money on takeout and restaurants in the past, I know.